Synods of Pińczów: Other Protestant synods

 Pińczów was not the only location of Protestant synods.
-In 1556, at the Synod of Secemin,(January 22, 1556), Peter Gonesius denied the Trinity, leading to his excommunication mentioned above, and gave a more complete development of his doctrine at the synod of Brest, in Lithuania, in 1558, when he rejected the baptism of infants.
+In 1556, at the Synod of Secemin,(January 22, 1556), Piotr of Goniądz denied the Trinity, leading to his excommunication mentioned above, and gave a more complete development of his doctrine at the synod of Brest, in Lithuania, in 1558, when he rejected the baptism of infants.

 Calvinist synods

 After 1563 Calvinist synods continued to be held, but separately.